luukvdmeer/sfnetworks/README.md

 Although several R packages exist that address geospatial networks, they often focus on a specific application within the broader domain of geospatial network analysis, or complicate tidyverse compatibility.
 At present, no general purpose, tidyverse compatible classes exist for geospatial network data, representing a gap in R's spatial and network analysis ecosystems (see the [gRaphical Models](https://cran.r-project.org/web/views/gR.html) and [Spatial](https://cran.r-project.org/web/views/Spatial.html) task views). `sfnetworks` is created to fill this gap, and form a connecting edge between the two worlds.

 The core of the package is a data structure that can be provided as input to both graph analytical functions of `tidygraph` and to spatial analytical functions of `sf`, without the need for conversion.
-On top of that, it contains a set of spatial network specific functions that can be used alongside the offer of the two "parent packages".
+On top of that, it contains a set of spatial network specific functions that can be used alongside the offer of the two 'parent packages'.

 ## Installation